Combining nature and

 reader & equine analysis into the realm of levering.

-The book is not about Veterinary, straight conformation,
+The book is not about Veterinary, straight, or the

-on & references to barrel racers & endurance horses, &
+& references to barrel racers & endurance horses,

 etc. Every horse person can learn from the varied